Delivery flat-rate $12 or free for orders over $95 Dismiss

 Of course, we’re all familiar with the Camellia sinensis plant from China, which is processed in a variety of ways to produce white, green, Oolong, black, Pu-erh and other teas.

-However, few people know that black tea has also been produced from fireweed in Russia for centuries.
+However, few people know that black tea has also been produced from Fireweed in Russia for centuries.

-The leaves of a plant are harvested and then dried at low temperatures to preserve their properties and essential oils.
+The leaves of a plant are harvested and then dried at low temperature to preserve their properties and essential oils.
 This process in no way alters the plant’s original aromas (e.g., dried mint from Canada or Europe).
 Fireweed or Camellia sinensis leaves can be harvested and dried at low temperatures to make herbal teas… which don’t actually taste that good.

 The leaves of a plant are harvested and processed using techniques involving several precise stages: picking, wilting, rolling, oxidation, high-temperature drying, cooking, roasting, etc.

 During the black tea manufacturing process, the action of enzymes naturally present in the plant helps to develop new aromas (e.g. Darjeeling black tea from India).
-We can therefore harvest fireweed, raspberry or C. sinensis leaves and subject them to the enzymatic process to make a tasty black tea.
+We can therefore harvest Fireweed, raspberry or C. sinensis leaves and subject them to the enzymatic process to make a tasty black tea.

 In a nutshell: